ferds003/ferds003.github.io/_projects/2025 MFLNMFG.md

 ### OVERVIEW:

-The motivation for this project came by the suggestion of one of my groupmates (si Chiara!), where she was able to reduce a data transformation task in PowerBI (i believe) during her internship.
+The motivation for this project came by the suggestion of one of my groupmates, Chiara, where she was able to reduce a data transformation task in PowerBI (i believe) during her internship.
 With this in mind, we set out to formally document the steps that she has done and further improve any steps needed to present it to upper management.
-The Define, Measure, Analyze, Improve and Control (DMAIC) phases for continouous improvement within a company was applied in this case study.
+The Define, Measure, Analyze, Improve and Control (DMAIC) phases for continuous improvement within a company was applied in this case study.

 The main objectives were:
 - **Reduce downtime** caused by system, process, and IT bottlenecks.